kissmetrics/km-support/_posts/2012-10-19-utm-variables.md

 If you look up Bob using the People tab and see that Bob has triggered the event 'Ad Campaign Hit' and has one or more of these five properties, you'll know that Bob touched one of your UTM-loaded URLs at some point.

-## A step-by-step example of using UTM parameters to track paid ads with KISSmetrics
+## A step-by-step example of using UTM parameters to track paid ads with Kissmetrics

 This infographic is worth your five minutes, even if you're not running ads.
-It is everything you need to know about setting up UTM parameters and using related properties in your KISSmetrics reports.
+It is everything you need to know about setting up UTM parameters and using related properties in your Kissmetrics reports.

 [![Tracking Paid Ads][info-paid-ads-png]][info-paid-ads-png]